The Legend of the Japanese Lucky Cat

 – Red is to bring good health

-If a lucky cat is wearing a gold bell it will bring good fortune, whilst a red scarf draws attention and a cold coin promotes wealth.
+If a lucky cat is wearing a gold bell it will bring good fortune, whilst a red scarf draws attention and a gold coin promotes wealth.

 Today many still visit the Gotokuji Temple where the original Maneki Neko is said to have lived, with hundreds of souvenir Japanese lucky cats put on display outside on racks by people searching for good fortune or in remembrance of their late pet cats.